DangTranQL/cps_project/README.md

     time                : remove duplicates through comparison

-    std_msgs.msg        : receive string data
+    std_msgs.msgs        : receive string data

-    nav_msgs.msg        : receive Odometry data
+    nav_msgs.msgs        : receive Odometry data

-    sensors_msgs.msg    : receive Joy data
+    sensors_msgs.msgs    : receive Joy data

-    rospy_tutorials.msg : receive HeaderString data
+    rospy_tutorials.msgs : receive HeaderString data

 Within the main function, the node CamJoyOdom subscribe to three topics namely joy, odom, videos_frames (camera).
 To subscribe to these topic to use in one callback function, a package called <i>message_filters</i> and its imported function called <i>ApproximateTimeSynchronizer</i> are used.
 Before calling the callback function, a csv file, located within the current working directory, has opened to write <i>priority,posx,posy,orix,oriy,oriz,oriw,time</i> as categories into the file, to remove previous collections of old data and to be compatible with pandas dataframes function.

-Within the callback function called "buttonCallBack", it receives data from subscribe topics to be used to essentially append the information about the pose of the robot and the priority about the parking location.
+Within the callback function called <b>buttonCallBack</b>, it receives data from subscribe topics to be used to essentially append the information about the pose of the robot and the priority about the parking location.
 When the button A on the controller has been pressed, it will open the same csv file to append the pose of the robot at each QR code locations into the csv file.
 Additionally, the controller will also append a time to essentially remove duplicates, consisting of the same informations of each QR code.

 ### main.py
 Packages:

     rospy                : ros functions in python
-    csv                 : append informations into csv file message_filters     : approximate synchronization of multiple subscribe topics to be used in one callback function time                : remove duplicates through comparison
-    std_msgs.msg        : receive string data
-    nav_msgs.msg        : receive Odometry data
-    sensors_msgs.msg    : receive Joy data

     rospy_tutorials.msg  : receive HeaderString data

+    cv2                  : open camera and display image

+    pyzbar               : read QR code or barcode

+    numpy                : wrap QR code

 <b>webcam()</b> fuction opens the camera through the path `/dev/video`.
 When a QR code is detected, it will read the priority of the QR code, and publish the priority to `video_frames` as a <i>HeaderString</i>.
 In display we can see also see that the QR code is wrapped around by purple lines with its priority on top.